felixmatt/shyft/README.md

 ```
 from the root directory.

-The test suite is not very comprehensive yet, but at least would provide
+The test suite is comprehensive, and in addition to unit-tests covering c++ parts
-indications that your installation is sane.
+and python parts, it also covers integration tests with netcdf and geo-services.

 INSTALLING
 ==========